Television advertisements by country: United Kingdom

 In the UK, the BBC is funded by a licence fee and does not air adverts.

+ITV in 1955 was the first commercial channel.
 On the commercial channels, the amount of airtime allowed by the British broadcasting regulator Ofcom for advertising is an overall average of 7 minutes per hour, with limits of 12 minutes for any particular clock hour (8 minutes per hour between 6 pm and 11 pm).
 With 42-minute U.S. exports to Britain, such as Lost, being given a one-hour slot, nearly one-third of the slot is taken up by adverts or trailers for other programmes.
 Live imported television programmes such as WWE Raw show promotional material in place of U.S. advert breaks.
-Infomercials (known as "admags") were originally a feature of the regional commercial ITV stations from launch in 1955 but were banned in 1963.

-The first advert to be shown on ITV in the UK was an advert for S.R.
+The first advert to be shown in the history of ITV was an advert for S.R.
 Toothpaste on 22 September 1955.
+Early television commercials were staid adaptations of newspaper advertisements.
+The British industry was unfamiliar with the format, but also did not want to seem too Americanized.
+Infomercials (known as "admags") were banned in 1963.

 On 1 July 2000, TV broadcasters began requiring commercials to be delivered to them in widescreen, an event referred to as C-Day in industry promotion of the change.

 In 2008, Ofcom announced a review of television advertising and teleshopping regulations, with a view to possibly changing their code, Rules on the Amount and Distribution of Advertising (RADA), which regulates the duration, frequency and restriction of adverts on television.

 Television advertising specialist, Nick Illston, of advertising-buying agency Pace Media, explained that ITV's £250,000 asking price for a 30-second slot during the 2010 series of Britain's Got Talent was, at the time, the most expensive advertising slot on television.

 £5.28 billion was invested in TV advertising in 2016 and, including on-demand viewing, commercial TV reached 91.9% of the UK every week, which means the average broadcast TV ad campaign got 237 million views.

 Paid for political advertising is banned on television in the United Kingdom.
 Instead parties are given a free Party political broadcast at the time of an election.